 Hang your calendar

-Use as a regular Advent calendar to count down the days!
+Use as you would a traditional Advent calendar to count down the days until Christmas!

 Enjoy this post?
 Read on, and sign up for my Catholic womanhood newsletter.